Trading Tips – How Do I Trade a Small Account?

 Here’s what I mean… For my softball buddies – I tell them to buy a stock like Anheuser Busch Inbev (NYSE: BUD) or Nike (NYSE: NKE).
 That way, when they notice more 21-25 year old’s drinking Bud Light Lime, or when they see their wives buying more Nike running shoes….they can develop the skill of turning those observations into profits.

 Or for all your ladies out there, imagine if you bought Lululemon (Nasdaq: LULU) stock the same time that you bought your first $100 pair of black Lululemon yoga pants?
-Over the last 10 years, LULU stock has gone from $20 up to $300.
-That’s a 1,400% gain.
-Every $5,000 in LULU would now be worth $70,000 today.
+Over the last 10 years, LULU stock has gone from $50 up to nearly $500.
+That’s a 10x increase!
+Every $5,000 in LULU would now be worth $50,000 today.